Miss Liane Sportfishing Charters

 next-image

-Reel in the Fun: Inshore Fishing in Barnegat Bay
+Reel in the Action: Barnegat Bay Inshore Fishing

 Black Sea Bass: These guys are the rockstars of the reef.
-They might not be the biggest fish in the sea, but what they lack in size, they make up for in flavor.
-Best targeted from late spring through fall, black sea bass love structure and will hit just about any bait you drop down.
-They're feisty fighters and a blast to catch, especially on light tackle.
+They might not be the biggest fish in the sea, but what they lack in size, they make up for in numbers and fight.
+Sea bass love structure, so we'll target wrecks and rocky areas.
+They're aggressive feeders and will hit just about any bait or lure.
+Best of all, they're absolutely delicious – so if you're looking to bring home dinner, sea bass are a top choice.

 Why Anglers Keep Coming Back